-8. Optional: If you have chosen to use certificate security, then Upload certificate.
+7. Optional: If you have chosen to use certificate security, then Upload certificate.
+Certificate requirements:

-- The certificate chain should include the certificate of the CA that signed the Web Admin Interface's certificate, plus any certificates higher in the certificate chain, up to and including the root CA certificate. - The server address you entered for your Call Bridge must be included in the Web Admin Interface certificate.
+- The certificate chain should include the certificate of the CA that signed the Web Admin Interface's certificate, plus any certificates higher in the certificate chain, up to and including the root CA certificate. - The server address you entered for your Call Bridge or Edge Node must be included in the Web Admin Interface certificate.